Jaime Polanco-Jimenez

 About Me

-I am a PhD Candidate in Economics in a joint program between KU Leuven (at the Leuven Economics of Education Research center) and Pontificia Universidad Javeriana.
+I am a PhD in Economics from a joint program between KU Leuven (at the Leuven Economics of Education Research center) and Pontificia Universidad Javeriana.

-Status: I will defend my dissertation on March 12, 2026.
-I am currently available for positions starting immediately or in Fall 2026.
+Status: I defended my dissertation on March 12, 2026 and am currently available for academic and research positions.

 I am fortunate to be advised by Professor Gloria Bernal and Professor Kristof De Witte.